Introduction to Prepaid Tuition Plans

 The third option involves rolling the transfer value into a 529 college savings plan.
 These plans allow you to use the funds for qualified higher education expenses without paying a 10% penalty on withdrawals nor ordinary income tax on the gains.

-529 plans have a broader list of expenses that count as qualified higher education expenses, like books, lab fees, and class fees, to name a few.
+529 Savings Plans have a broader list of expenses that count as qualified higher education expenses, like room & board, books, lab fees, and even student loans, to name a few.

-The College Funding Coach in your area is always willing to help you do so.
+The College Funding Coach in your area is always willing to help you find the right financial path to college.
+The sooner you start, the more affordable a college education can be.